MakeSoil/Public-Pages/plan.md

 Lastly, our symbiosis with the Biosphere can go far, far beyond this.
 No one really knows what’s possible when 8 billion creative and intelligent humans partner fully with the only living Biosphere in the known universe.
 But finding out together will be far more exciting than endlessly growing the economy ever was.

-Get started by registering at #MakeSoil right now.
+Get started by registering at MakeSoil.org right now.
 If there's no soil site near you, we'll let you know as soon as there is.
-And... you'll be just in time to participate in #PlantaSeedDay this Thursday, March 19th.